 Traveling today is easier than it’s ever been, if you know how to travel smart.
-From being flexible with booking your tickets and lodging, to packing better, to working out how to get the most out of your phone while you’re at your destination—there are tons of things you can do that will make traveling easier, cheaper and more fun.
+From being flexible with booking your tickets and lodging, to packing better (speaking of, this duffel bag with garment rack is a must-have), to working out how to get the most out of your phone while you’re at your destination—there are tons of things you can do that will make traveling easier, cheaper and more fun.

 Read on as our travel experts Andrea Woroch, James Ian, and Janice Lintz share their essential travel tricks that will help make your next vacation the best one yet.

 When it comes to securing the best prices on hotels, airfare, and other travel expenses, flexibility is the ticket to getting the best deals out there, says Andrea Woroch, a nationally recognized consumer and money-saving expert.
 “Be flexible with travel dates, be open to trying new airlines or hotels and consider heading to a destination to experience it during the off-season, where you can snag a vacation package instead of limiting yourself to one place that may be crowded and costly,” she says.
 “By doing this you will also find better prices on dining, activities, and more.”

 Finding the best deal on airfare comes down to price comparison and booking flights a bit differently, Woroch says.
 “Not only should you compare prices of the round-trip airfare, but you should look at prices for one-way flights and build your own itinerary.
 Also look at prices of flights on different airlines, and flights coming in and out of surrounding airports that are easily accessible from your chosen destination, “Not only could you save on flight costs, but should you need to make any changes to either of the flights, you’ll face a much lower penalty.”